AMD FSR vs Nvidia DLSS vs Intel XeSS

 Avoid XeSS if you have an NVIDIA or AMD card and utilize it only if you have an Arc GPU.

 However, if your graphics card is swift enough to provide a smooth gaming experience, for now, it might be best to play without any upscaling technology.
 Why?
-Well, neither DLSS nor FSR is flawless at the moment, so native resolution is still the best.
+Well, neither DLSS nor FSR is perfect at the moment, so native resolution is still the best.

 Recommended Reads